 Carol is licensed in the State of California and has the Certificate of Clinical Competence from the American Speech and Language Association (ASHA).
-With over 25 years of experience working with children and adolescents with speech and language disorders, she has expertise in articulation disorders and phonological processing, stuttering, and language therapy (comprehension and expression) as well as social skills training for elementary and junior high school aged children with Asperger’s Syndrome or high functioning autism.
+With over 25 years of experience working with children and adolescents with speech and language disorders, she has expertise in articulation disorders and phonological processing, stuttering, and language therapy (comprehension and expression) as well as social skills training for elementary, junior high school aged children and young adults with Asperger’s Syndrome.

-As a Clinical Supervisor, Carol mentors Clinical Fellows (first year speech pathologists) in the public schools during the entire school year so that they can meet the State of California licensing requirements.
+As a Clinical Supervisor, Carol mentors Clinical Fellows (first year speech pathologists) in the public schools so that they can meet the State of California licensing requirements.

-Carol has been on the Nominating Committee for District 4 of the California Speech and Hearing Association (CSHA).
+In 2015- to 2016, Carol was on the Nominating Committee for District 4 of the California Speech and Hearing Association (CSHA).
 In 2012, she was awarded the Honors of the Association from the Santa Clara County Speech & Hearing Association ((SCCSHA) and in 2004, received the Outstanding Service Award from the California Speech & Hearing Association (CSHA).
 She has been a long time member of ASHA and CSHA, and is a Past President of SCCSHA.